David González (footballer, born 1982)

-David González Giraldo (born 20 July 1982), known as David González, is a Colombian football manager and former player who played as a goalkeeper.
-He is the current manager of Categoría Primera A club Independiente Medellín.
+David González Giraldo (born 20 July 1982), known as David González, is a Colombian football manager and former footballer who played as a goalkeeper.
+He is the current manager of América de Cali.

 Playing career

 Born in Medellín, González began his career at his hometown club Independiente Medellín.
 In 2002, at the age of 20, he became the youngest goalkeeping champion in the history of Colombian football.
 In 2006, he moved to Deportivo Cali, before going to Çaykur Rizespor, where he spent two seasons.
 In 2009, he spent a short time at Club Atlético Huracán in Argentina before becoming a free agent.
 González has played over 300 professional club games in South America and Turkey along with the SPL and the English Championship.

 Manchester City

-At the end of 2009 he had a trial with Manchester City, which proved to be successful and signed in January 2010.
-González was not named, in Manchester City's 25-man squad for the 2010–11 season but became the first choice reserve team goalkeeper where he made some outstanding performances, alerting many Championship clubs to a potential loan move.
+At the end of 2009 he had a trial with Manchester City, which proved successful, and signed in January 2010.
+González was not named, in Manchester City's 25-man squad for the 2010–11 season but became the first choice reserve team goalkeeper, where he made some outstanding performances, alerting many Championship clubs to a potential loan move.